-The Company recognizes lifetime ECL for trade and other receivables.
+The only financial asset classification applicable to the Company is financial assets at amortized cost, which are presented in the statement of financial position as Cash and Cash Equivalents, Receivables and Refundable security deposits under Other Current Assets.
+The Company recognizes lifetime expected credit losses (ECL) for its receivables.
 The ECL on these assets are estimated by applying the simplified approach using a provision matrix developed based on the Company's historical credit loss experience and credit information that are specific to the debtors, adjusted for general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.
 These assets are assessed for impairment on a collective basis based on shared credit risk characteristics.